lukasolsen/FlappyAI/readme.md

-The AI has been trained on a dataset of several thousand games, and has been tested on several hundred more.
 The AI has been able to achieve a high level of performance and is able to successfully play the game at a very high level.